 Nestled in the South West of England, Bath is one of Britain’s most picturesque cities to visit.

 Take a day out of your road trip to explore its Roman baths, the natural springs and the Royal Crescent.
-Still, to this day, Bath is one of my favourite English cities and I really hope you love it, too.
+Still, to this day, Bath is one of my favourite English cities and I hope you love it, too.

 Just make sure to try some of those yummy Sally Lunn’s buns, too!